-The out and back is just under 3-miles with a short but stiff climb.
-Near the tower is a great place to spend some time to have a picnic.
-One afternoon we climbed this with a group of Boy Scouts with a large birthday cake to celebrate a year of scouts birthdays.
+The out and back are just under 3-miles with a short but stiff climb.
+Near the tower is a great place to spend some time having a picnic.
+One afternoon we climbed this with a group of Boy Scouts with a large birthday cake to celebrate a year of Scout’s birthdays.
 Bring a frisbee to play in the large grassy meadow.

 Vroman’s Nose (4)

-Although not in the blueline of the Catskill Park, this hike is in the Catskill Mountains which extend outside the park.
-This small peak provides big views.
-Trail difficulty ranges from fairly easy to difficult depending on your route taken.
+Although not in the Catskill Park’s blueline, this hike is in the Catskill Mountains, which extend outside the park.
+This small peak provides extensive views.
+Trail difficulty ranges from relatively easy to difficult depending on your route taken.
 The Long Path also crosses the summit.
 Please remember that the cliffs on the summit are dangerous, so take in the views set back from the edge.